mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 This document specifies an {{RFC7341}} based solution that can be implemented in intermediate nodes such as switches or routers, without putting any requirements on clients.
 No new protocols or extensions are needed;
-instead, this document specifies an amendment to {{RFC7341}} that allows a Relay Agent to perform the DHCP 4o6 encapsulation and decapsulation instead of the client.
+instead, this document specifies a new use case for {{RFC7341}} that allows a Relay Agent to perform the DHCP 4o6 encapsulation and decapsulation instead of the client.

 ## Applicability Scope {#applicability}

-The mechanisms described in this document apply to the configuration phase of hosts that need to receive an IPv4 address but a DHCP server for IPv4 {{RFC2131}} is not reachable directly from the host.
+The mechanisms described in this document apply to the configuration phase of hosts that need to receive an IPv4 address when a DHCP server for IPv4 {{RFC2131}} is not reachable directly from the host.
 Furthermore, the host is unable to implement a DHCP client conformant to {{RFC7341}} as it is connected to an IPv4-only network.
 But there is a DHCPv6 server that can provide IPv4 addresses by means of